Home

 VIEWPOINTS / INTERPRETIVE SIGNS

 Signed viewpoints are terrific places to get those amazing pictures that will remind you of your holiday once you are home!
 Parks Canada has recently put up a series of interpretive signs at a number of viewpoints which will provide you with extra information about the area's history, wildlife, maps, historic personalities etc. These viewpoints are distinguishable by the letter e on the roadside signs.
-Here is a list of the Bow Valley Parkway viewpoints on the way to or from Johnston Canyon:
+Here is a list of the Bow Valley Parkway viewpoints on the way to this hidden treasure:

 VIEWPOINTS